khaudio/numbrcrunchr/README.md

 # numbrcrunchr
-Calculate product BOM cost with way more work than just using a spreadsheet
+Calculate product BOM cost with way more complexity and confusion than just using a spreadsheet